 When we posed a tricky maths question on our social media accounts in January, we expected two things: a lot of wrong answers, and some correct answers from our maths students.
-What we didn’t expect, however, was the correct answer from a nine year old little boy – complete with workings!
+What we didn’t expect, however, was the correct answer from a nine-year-old boy – complete with workings!

 Here at Oxbridge, we’re passionate about lifelong learning, and that’s what makes us so excited when we see a love and talent for learning at such a young age.
 Intrigued by Josef’s incredible abilities and curious about his aspirations for the future, we decided to speak with him and his family and find out more about this remarkable little boy.